Fine Arts Funding Board

-Once a member organization allocates funds in support of a project (grants permission), the project leader must use the FAFB portal (to request the processing of funds according to ECU guidelines).
+Once a member organization allocates funds in support of a project (extends permission), the project leader should send an email to email@example.com explaining the desired transaction.
 FAFB funds are primarily used to make restricted purchases, pay guest artist honoraria and support elements of student travel.

 FAFB money isn’t ATM money.
-At a minimum, it takes three weeks to generate a payment in our system, assuming that all requested information is on hand and nothing goes wrong.
 Member organizations that request funding for an activity that will take place in fewer than 30 business days may be denied.